 - 1, 14.5 ounce (415 g) can diced tomatoes

 - Freshly ground black pepper

-- 1/2 teaspoon to 1 teaspoon chilli powder (ground red serrano chilli)
+- 1/2 teaspoon to 1 teaspoon chilli powder, such as ground red serrano chile

 - 2 tablespoons chopped fresh flat leaf parsley